Global Convergence of Adjoint-Optimized Neural PDEs: Introduction

 Our first result is about the convergence to the infinite-width hidden layer limit as the number~$N$ of neurons tends to infinity.
-We prove that, as $N\rightarrow\infty$, the NN $g_\theta^N$ converges to its infinite-width hidden layer limit $g^*$ in \eqref{eq:parabolicgtau}, which can be represented during training by an integro-differential equation involving a positive definite non-local NN kernel operator~\eqref{eq:parabolicT_B} that lacks a spectral gap; that is, its eigenvalues do not have a uniform positive lower bound.
-At the same time, the NN-PDE solution~$\uN{\theta}$ and the adjoint~$\uNhat{\theta}$, which solve the PDE system \eqref{eq:parabolicPDE*_plain}\,\&\,\eqref{eq:parabolicadjoint*_plain} coupled with the gradient descent update~\eqref{eq:GD}, converge to $\up{}$ and $\uhatp{}$ solving the PDE system \eqref{eq:parabolicPDE*}--\eqref{eq:parabolicadjoint*} coupled with the integro-differential equation~\eqref{eq:parabolicgtau}.
+We prove that, as $N\rightarrow\infty$, the NN function $g_\theta^N$ converges to its infinite-width hidden layer limit $g^*$ in \eqref{eq:parabolicgtau}, which can be represented during training by an integro-differential equation involving a positive definite non-local NN kernel operator~\eqref{eq:parabolicT_B} that remains constant during training but lacks a spectral gap; that is, its eigenvalues do not have a uniform positive lower bound.
+The NN-PDE solution~$\uN{\theta}$ and the adjoint~$\uNhat{\theta}$, which solve the PDE system \eqref{eq:parabolicPDEN_plain}\,\&\,\eqref{eq:parabolicadjointN_plain} coupled with the gradient descent update~\eqref{eq:GD}, converge to $\up{}$ and $\uhatp{}$ solving the PDE system \eqref{eq:parabolicPDE*}--\eqref{eq:parabolicadjoint*} coupled with the integro-differential equation~\eqref{eq:parabolicgtau}.

 Our second result proves global convergence of the trained NN-PDE solution~$\up{\tau}$ to the target data~$h$ (i.e., a global minimizer) as the training time $\tau$ goes to infinity.
 Due to the PDE system~\eqref{eq:parabolicPDE*}--\eqref{eq:parabolicadjoint*} coupled with the integro-differential equation~\eqref{eq:parabolicgtau} being both nonlinear and non-local, several mathematical challenges need to be addressed.
-In particular, due to the nonlinearity of the PDE, training the NN model leads to a non-convex optimization problem even in the large neuron limit.
+In particular, due to the nonlinearity of the PDE, training the NN model leads to a non-convex optimization problem in the NN function~$g^*_\tau$ even in the large neuron limit.
 This is very different from typical NN limits (e.g., gradient descent training of a standard feedforward fully-connected network) where the training of the infinite-width NN is shown to satisfy the gradient flow of a convex function.